 - Save changes to BIOS and restart your pc again.

-Check out our separate post on how to know if a CPU is Compatible with My GPU
+Check out our separate post on how to know whether overclocking can damage the CPU.

 4. Get a water cooler